simo-11/section-properties/examples/11-simo/rectangle.md

 Create surface fit to data provided by csv files using Curve fitting toolbox
  * cubicinterp - Cubic spline interpolation
- * polyij - polynomial surfaces where i is the degree in x and j is the degree in y.
+ * poly44 - polynomial surfaces where i is the degree in x and j is the degree in y.
 The maximum for both i and j is five.
+For rectangle 44 gives quite good results.
  * anonymous function - see fittype for details
    * test process by using known analytical solution https://en.wikiversity.org/wiki/Warping_functions#Example_3:_Rectangular_Cylinder for few lowest values of n